 The Markle case is the cautionary benchmark — the most-studied example of how a sophisticated initial architecture can collapse when its foundational assumption turns out to be wrong.

 The Oprah interview and Netflix documentary overexposed the record.
 Long-form documentary and broadcast created enormous primary-source citation volume — but primary sources that included specific allegations, disputed claims, and emotionally charged statements.
-AI engines cite primary sources.
-Every specific claim in the Oprah interview is now a permanent citation anchor, cited without context.
+Every specific claim is now a permanent citation anchor, cited without context.

 What recovery requires.
 The path is not silence — it is competing primary-source volume.
 The Archewell Foundation work and As Ever brand launch are the right moves.
 But reputation recovery for cases of this citation density takes three to seven years.
 The recovery record has to be built as aggressively as the controversy spread.